 After a few weeks of changes, it is time to reinforce the changes with the organization so that they are internalised for good (and you can move on).
 You know your process change has been successful when it becomes the new way of doing things.
 There are two important things to focus on at this point:

-- source link Hold employees accountable for the change.
+- source url Hold employees accountable for the change.
 Once they have committed to the changes, they must execute on the new processes consistently.
 If they don't, understand why not and use the feedback to build a continuous improvement loop.
 If specific employees do not have feedback but avoid following the process anyway, it could just be them being inflexible.

-- go site Celebrate small wins.
+- go Celebrate small wins.
 If your new process helped increase the number of orders shipped per day or reduce the time taken to push code, celebrate the success.
 And celebrate it with the broader team.
 When one team realises that adopting new systems and processes helped another team work better, they will be more open to change themselves.

 As with all change initiatives, there is no guarantee that the above steps will work.
 However, if you have not gone through the steps above, your changes are more likely to fail.